BruthYU/Lit-ProteinDF/README.md

 ### How to Preprocess Dataset and Build Cache
 <details>

+All preprocess operations (i.e. how pdb files map to the lmdb cache) are implemented in the folder `Lit-ProteinDF/preprocess`.
+Please refer to this [README.md](preprocess/README.md) for more instructions.

 Lit-ProteinDF featurizes proteins with the [Alphafold Protein Data Type](https://github.com/google-deepmind/alphafold/blob/d95a92aae161240b645fc10e9d030443011d913e/alphafold/common/protein.py), and build `lmdb` cache following the [FoldFlow](https://github.com/DreamFold/FoldFlow/blob/20abc40dc241bbed408c5aa35a2a39b7778d6372/foldflow/data/pdb_data_loader.py#L323) method.
-In this way, different protein files (`mmcif, pdb and jsonl`) are unifed into one data type, and the built cache could be loaded for all integrated methods during training.
+Different protein files (`mmcif, pdb and jsonl`) are unifed into one data type, thus the built cache could be loaded for all integrated methods during training.
 ```sh
 python preprocess/process_pdb_dataset.py
 # Intermediate pickle files are generated.
 python preprocess/build_cache.py
 # Filtering configurations are listed in config.yaml, the lmdb cache will/should be placed in preprocess/.cache.
 ```
-All preprocess operations (i.e. how pdb files map to the lmdb cache) are implemented in the folder `Lit-ProteinDF/preprocess`.
-Please refer to this [README.md](preprocess/README.md) for more details and instructions.

 **You can also directly download our preprocessed dataset**: [Coming Soon]

 </details>

 ### How to Run Training and Inference

 <details>

+Training and inference of all integrated methods are implemented in the lightning workspace (`Lit-ProteinDF\lightning`).
+You can refer to this  [README.md](lightning/README.md) for more details.

+Here we briefly describe each specific folder in the lightning workspace:

+1. `lightning/config`: Lit-ProteinDF manages complex configuration with the [hydra](https://github.com/facebookresearch/hydra) framework.
+This folder contains default settings for training and inference of integrated methods   .
+2. `lightning/data`: With loaded `lmdb` cache, methods further extract features (e.g. frame with t-step diffusion) to determine the dataloader for training and inference.
+3. `lightning/model`: In line with the deep learning framework [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/), both model architecture and training details (e.g. training step and loss function) are placed in this folder.
+4. `lightning/sampler`: For convenient usage of pre-trained model, we develop this folder supporting checkpoint loading and protein sampling.

 </details>

 ### How to Evaluate Performance